CCC-NLIP/DataSciForCybersecurity/README.md

 post.sub$bboardTitle <- bboardTitle
 ```

-Now your data frame is ready for `initial_processing()`.
+Your data frame is ready for `initial_processing()`.
 You should by now have the following columns: `postID, authorID,
 threadID, timestamp, post, author, threadTitle, threadOP, threadOPid, bboardID, bboardTitle`.
 ```
 df1 <- initial_processing(post.sub)